RawanMH-1125/Heart-Failure-Prediction-using-Azure-ML/README.md

 ### Sample Inference Request

-A sample inference request was sent successfully to the deployed endpoint to verify that the deployment was functioning correctly.
+After deployment, the endpoint was tested using a sample inference request inside the Python notebook.

-The endpoint returned a prediction result (`No`), confirming that the model deployment was active and operational.
+The deployed model successfully returned a prediction response (`No`), confirming that the online endpoint was working correctly.

 <p align="center"> <img src="images/test-endpoint.png" width="600"/> </p>